Railgun-Community/ppoi-safe-broadcaster-example/README.md

       docker/build.sh

-- Deploy stack:
+- Deploy stack with `./docker/run.sh`:

-        docker/run.sh
+        $ ./docker/run.sh

         Creating network relayer_relayer
         Creating service relayer_relayer
         Creating service relayer_swag
         Creating service relayer_nwaku

-You should see output like:

 If you get an error about the `relayer_relayer` network not existing, just execute `docker/run.sh` again until it works.
+This is a known issue with docker, but you may need to do it 5 times.
+Just press up instead of typing it again.

 - Stop stack: